-- There might be an increase in cost due to default as the lender may file the case, and the fees of a lawyer are the increased cost by the borrower.
+- There might be an increase in cost due to default as the lender may file the case, and the borrower increases the lawyer’s fees.

-- There are also legal regulations and issues to arrive at the default of the debt.
+- There are also legal regulations and issues to arrive at the debt default.

-- Rise in the Cost of Borrowings: Due to this, the lender will try to collect the loss of default from other borrowers, and hence the cost of borrowings might get increased.
+- Rise in the Cost of Borrowings: The lender will collect the default loss from other borrowers.
+Hence, the cost of borrowing might increase.

-- Rise in Inflation: The rise in the cost of borrowing leads to a rise in inflation as the borrower also will try to collect the cost from its customers, and ultimately it results in a rise in the prices.
+- Rise in Inflation: The rise in the cost of borrowing leads to inflation as the borrower will also try to collect the price from its customers, which ultimately increases the prices.

-- Tough Regulations: The economy may face strong regulations due to debt default, as the lender will try to ensure the minimum loss.
+- Tough Regulations: The economy may face strong regulations due to default debt, as the lender will ensure a minimum loss.

-- Volatility in the Market Increases: If the debt is defaulted by the organization listed on the stock exchange, then the prices of the stocks of that organization start decreasing, which highly affects the volatility in the market and increases the price fluctuations in the stock marketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price..
+- Volatility in the Market Increases: If the debt is defaulted by the organization listed on the stock exchange, then the stocks of that organization start decreasing, which highly affects the volatility in the market and increases the price fluctuations in the start decreasing, which highly affects the volatility in the market and increases the price fluctuations in the stock marketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price..

-- If the default is on the secured loan, the lender may try to recover the debt from the borrower by selling the security attached to the loan by prior notice to the borrower.
-The loss to the lender in debt default of secured loans is considerably less as the collateral against the loan is usually of the value more than the loan value.
+- If the default is on the secured loan, the lender may try to recover the debt from the borrower by selling the security attached to the loan with prior notice to the borrower.
+The loss to the lender in debt default of secured loans is considerably less as the collateral against the loan is usually more than the loan value.

 - In case of a default on unsecured loans!
-The loss to the lender is heavy, and hence the unsecured loans carry a high rate of interest.
-The lender will give notice to the borrower in case of default of unsecured loans and his intention to file the legal case against the borrower in case of failure to repay within the stipulated time.
+The loss to the lender is heavy.
+Hence, unsecured loans carry a high-interest rate.
+The lender will give notice to the borrower in case of default of unsecured loans and his intention to file a legal lawsuit against the borrower in case of failure to repay within the stipulated time.
 The lender and borrower may come into arrangement or settlement in case of default of unsecured loans.

-- Take the security against the loan so as to recover the loan from the security in case of default.
+- Take the security against the loan to recover the loan from the safety in case of default.

-- The lender may take the insurance of the loan so as to prevent the loss and minimize the risk.
+- The lender may take loan insurance to prevent loss and minimize risk.

 How to Avoid?

-- Agree to Sale of Collateral Security for Collection of Debt: In case the borrower is unable to repay the debt, the borrower may communicate his consent of selling the collateral securityCollateral SecurityCollateralization is derived from the term "collateral," which refers to a security deposit made by a borrower against a loan as a guarantee to recover the loan amount if s/he fails to pay. attached to the debt for recovery of the loan.
+- Agree to Sale of Collateral Security for Collection of Debt: In case the borrower cannot repay the debt, the borrower may communicate his consent to selling the collateral securityCollateral SecurityCollateralization is derived from the term "collateral," which refers to a security deposit made by a borrower against a loan as a guarantee to recover the loan amount if s/he fails to pay. attached to the debt to recover the loan.

-- Borrow the Time Limit for Repayment: The borrower may ask the lender to allow the time limit for repayment of the debt and also the assurance of the repayment.
+- Borrow the Time Limit for Repayment: The borrower may ask the lender to allow the time limit to repay the debt and the reimbursement assurance.

 - Ask the Help: The borrower may ask for help from family and friends to repay the loan.
 It prevents the borrower from becoming the default.

-This has been a guide to What is Debt Default & it’s Meaning.
-Here we discuss the effects of debt default on the economy and how to avoid it along with threats.
-You can learn more about from the following articles –
+This article is a guide to Debt Default and its meaning.
+Here, we explain its consequences, threats to the economy, and how to avoid such defaults.
+You can learn more about it from the following articles: –